U.S. Visa Integrity Fee: What It Means for Travel in 2025-2026

 Visa integrity fee

-2 minute read | Last update: August 25, 2025
+3 minute read | Last update: January 14, 2026

-The United States has recently approved a new Visa Integrity Fee, which will soon apply to a wide range of U.S. tourism and business visas.
-The measure is part of the 2025 Reconciliation Bill and is expected to take effect in late 2025 or early 2026.
+The United States has recently approved a new Visa Integrity Fee, which is expected apply to a wide range of U.S. visas.

 For international travelers, the new fee will add to the existing costs of entering the U.S. In this post, we explain who will be subject to the charge, as well as what's known about refund policies and the details on enforcement.